Mandalorian7773/Task-Board-Pro/README.md

 npm or yarn: Package manager for Node.js.

-Backend Setup
+# Backend Setup
 Navigate to the Backend directory:

-bash
-Copy
-Edit
 cd Backend
 Install dependencies:

-bash
-Copy
-Edit
+# Run
 npm install

 Start the backend server:

-bash
-Copy
-Edit
-npm start
+node server.js

 The backend server will start on http://localhost:5000 by default.

 Frontend Setup

 Open a new terminal window.

 Navigate to the Frontend directory:

-bash
-Copy
-Edit
 cd Frontend
 Install dependencies:

-bash
-Copy
-Edit
 npm install
 Start the frontend development server:

-bash
-Copy
-Edit
-npm start
+npm run dev

 The frontend application will start on http://localhost:3000 by default.